szeidman/mws-restaurant-stage-1a/README.md

 * Responsive layouts, including responsive images, for main and detail pages to allow clean viewing across screen sizes
 * Caching via a Service Worker and IndexedDB to enable offline use
 * Performance features to meet various benchmarks checked with Lighthouse

-After this stage is completed, it will also:
-* Allow users to submit reviews, including when offline (by sending them the next time the user is back online).
+* Allow users to submit reviews, including when offline (by sending them the next time the user is back online)

 ### Usage
 You'll need to install node and npm if you've not already.